 Step 4 - “You’ve been invited” email is sent to added users

 Once you’ve provisioned a user’s account, they will receive an email invitation to join your Online site.

-Authorised users join your Tableau Online site and activate Desktop/Prep Builder
+Authorised users join your Tableau Cloud site and activate Desktop/Prep Builder

-Step 5 - Authorised user joins Tableau Online site
+Step 5 - Authorised user joins Tableau Cloud site

 After selecting the ‘Join now’ button in the invitation email above, users will be prompted to create their Tableau customer account.
 For users assigned a Creator site role, they will log in with their Tableau customer account to activate their Desktop and/or Prep Builder installations (Step 7 below).